vaakash/aakash-web/docs/git-it-write/faq.md

 Posts within the repository can be linked relatively like `[My test post](/test/references/article.md)` or even using the double dot notation.

-### How to set post properties like post title, tags etc
+### How to set post properties like post title, tags, custom fields etc

 They can be set at the top the file like below (YAML syntax).
 This is called front matter.